A gently spiced apple chutney with sultanas, dates and dried cranberries – perfect in sandwiches, wraps or with a vegan cheeseboard.

 Ingredients

 Dried fruit I used sultanas, chopped dates and dried cranberries which between them are sweet and sharp and give both a lovely flavour and texture to the chutney.
-But there’s no need to rush to the shops if you’re missing anything – any combination of dried fruits totalling 220g, (finely chopped if large), will work well, and you will get a different flavour each time you make it.
+But any combination of dried fruits totalling 220g will work well.

 Apple juice This really enhances the apple-y flavour of the chutney and gives some sweetness to balance the sharp malt vinegar.